mirfan899/sppas/Packager/doc/08_changes/81_releases.md

 #### SPPAS-1.7.9 (2016-06-03)

 GUI:
+    - Some debug in SppasEdit
     - SndPlayer renamed AudioRoamer because new functionnalities were added:

         - See detailed information about each channel of an audio file
         - Can extract/save a channel or a fragment of channel